 MacKerricher State Park Campgrounds

 MacKerricher State Park Campgrounds are favorite destinations for visitors to the Mendocino County coast.
 The park extends for 9 miles along the ocean north of Fort Bragg.
-Park-goers enjoy several great beaches, a rugged point with tide pools and seal watching stations, miles of bike trails, and a lake.
+Campers enjoy several great beaches, a rugged point with tide pools and seal watching stations, miles of bike trails, and a lake.

-MacKerricher State Park Campground include three main camping areas - West and East Pinewood and Surfwood.
-Within these three campgrounds are 114 campsites.
-Seventy-five are designated for RVs, trailers, or tents.
 All of the East Pinewood Campground's 37 sites are tent-only.
 In addition, there are 10 walk-in, tent-only sites.
-While most of the campsites are attractive, some were burrowed out of dense foliage and have a closed in feel to them.
-MacKerricher State Park Campgrounds also have two Group Campsites and a Hike & Bike campsite.
+While most of the campsites are attractive and inviting, some were burrowed out of dense foliage and had a closed-in feel to them.

 Shop Amazon for: Camping Essentials